 No Child Left Behind, Title II, Part A The Title II, Part A Improving Teacher Quality Grant program operates under the federal legislation known as the No Child Left Behind (NCLB) Act of 2001 (CFDA 84.367) and represents the largest federal initiative that supports professional development projects for teachers and principals.
 The purpose of the Improving Teacher Quality Grant program is to increase the academic achievement of students by helping schools and districts improve K-12 teacher and principal quality and helping to ensure that all K-12 teachers are highly qualified.
-Through this legislation, state and local educational agencies (LEA) and state agencies for higher education (SAHE) receive funds on a formula basis.
+Through this legislation, state education agencies (SEA), local educational agencies (LEA) and state agencies for higher education (SAHE) receive funds on a formula basis.

 The Missouri Department of Higher Education (MDHE) receives approximately \$1.2 million in federal funds annually to administer a competitive grants program for K-12 teacher and administrator professional development (PD) projects designed to benefit students and members of partnerships, including high-need school districts and higher education institutions.
-For Cycle-6, approximately \$650,000 will be available for new projects, single and/or multi-year, after setting aside funds for the continuation of existing projects and the external evaluation team.
-Typically, the awarded grant amounts range from \$70,000 - \$190,000 per project, depending on the number of project participants and the extent and quality of the professional development facilitated by each project.
+For Cycle-8, after setting aside funds for the continuation of existing projects and the external evaluation team, approximately \$480,000 will be available for new projects.
+Typically, the awarded grant amounts range from \$70,000 - \$190,000 per project, depending on the number of project participants and the extent and quality of the professional development provided by each project.